lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

   Scenario: Add and remove a single product from cart
     Given the user is on the homepage
-    When the user clicks on "Accepter" to accept cookies And the user enter "Zero to One" into the search bar and press Enter And the user click on the first product in the search results And the user click on the "Ajouter au panier" button And the user the confirmation message has been displayed And the user click on "Aller au panier" under "Passer la commande" And the user click on "Supprimer" from the cart page Then the cart should be empty
+    When the user clicks on "Accepter" to accept cookies And the user enters "Zero to One" into the search bar and press Enter And the user clicks on the first product in the search results And the user clicks on the "Ajouter au panier" button And the confirmation message is displayed
+    And the user clicks on "Aller au panier" under "Passer la commande" And the user clicks on "Supprimer" from the cart page Then the cart should be empty
 ```